nervetattoo/jquery-autosave/readme.md

 * **namespace** _String_
   The namespace to append after event names and before class names that are used within the plugin.
-* **save** _Object_
+* **callbacks** _Object_
   Contains a set of key/value pairs that define callback methods for the autosave process described above.
   * **trigger** _String, Object, Array, function_
     The callback method(s) that will start the saving process.
-The built-in callback method "change" will be used by default.
   * **scope** _String, Object, Array, function, Boolean_
-    The callback method(s) that will determine the scope of form fields to gather data from.
-The built-in callback method "changed" will be used by default.
+    The callback method(s) that will determine the scope of inputs from which to gather data.
   * **data** _String, Object, Array, function, Boolean_
-    The callback method(s) that will determine how to build the dataset from the form fields. jQuery's [.serializeArray()](http://api.jquery.com/serializeArray/) function is used by default.
+    The callback method(s) that will determine how to build the dataset from the inputs.
   * **condition** _String, Object, Array, function, Boolean_
-    The callback method(s) that will determine whether or not save based on the current state of the plugin.
-No conditions need to pass in order to save, by default.
+    The callback method(s) that will determine whether or not to save based on the current state of the plugin.
-  * **method** _String, Object, Array, function_
+  * **save** _String, Object, Array, function_
-    The callback method(s) that will determine how the form field data will be saved.
-The built-in callback method "ajax" will be used by default.
+    The callback method(s) that will determine how the data will be saved.
 * **events** _Object_
   Contains a set of key/value pairs that allow you to change the name of events used within the plugin.
 Keep in mind that these events will be namespaced on initialization like: "eventName.namespace"
   * **save** _String_